 A number of annual updates were developed from 2007 to 2013 to track the development of environmental provisions in RTAs.
 A series of analytical reports are released and includes “a checklist for negotiators”, “framework for evaluation” and “trends and policy drivers” on environmental provisions in RTAs.

-In 2007, the flagship publication on “Environment and Regional Trade Agreements” was released describing the “state of the art” for environmental provisions, side agreements and co-operation agreements linked to RTAs as of 2007.
+The 2007 flagship publication “Environment and Regional Trade Agreements” describes the state of the art for environmental provisions, side agreements and co-operation agreements linked to RTAs.
 Since 2005, the OECD work on Regional Trade Agreement and the environment is carried out by the Joint Working Party on Trade and Environment (JWPTE).

 This work is also accompanied by periodic workshops by several workshops for government officials and other experts on RTAs and the environment.

 Paris, France, 2016

 OECD Regional Workshop on Regional Trade Agreement and the Environment